Pinelawn station

 Pinelawn is a railroad station along the Main Line (Ronkonkoma Branch) of the Long Island Rail Road.
-It is on Long Island Avenue, east of the Suffolk County Road 3 (Wellwood Avenue) grade crossing in East Farmingdale, New York.
+It is located on Long Island Avenue, just east of the Wellwood Avenue (CR 3) grade crossing in East Farmingdale, New York.

-Pinelawn serves mostly off-peak local trains daily.
+The Pinelawn station primarily serves off-peak local trains on the Ronkonkoma Branch.
 Approximately 36 trains currently stop at the station every week.
-This station currently sees no late night or peak service.
+As of 2024, the station sees no service during late nights or peak hours.

 History

 The Pinelawn station originally had two different station houses with their own histories.
 Both were created to serve Pinelawn Cemetery, Wellwood Cemetery, and other cemeteries in the vicinity.
 The first station opened as a flag stop on the northeast corner of Wellwood Avenue in 1895 as Melville, a name it maintained until 1897.
 From there it would be named Pinelawn (Melville) and finally Pinelawn in 1899.

 The second station was built in 1915, and moved to the southeast side of Wellwood Avenue in 1925.
-It was remodeled again in June, 1979, but only as a shelter.
-Despite nearly being eliminated as part of the Long Island Rail Road's electrification of the main line towards Ronkonkoma, along with Wyandanch, and Brentwood, the station was saved as part of a bipartisan effort by New York State Senator Owen Johnson (R-West Babylon) and Assemblyman Patrick Halpin (D-Lindenhurst), and given a high-level platform in 1986.
+It was remodeled again in June 1979, but only as a shelter.
+Despite nearly being eliminated as part of the Long Island Rail Road's electrification of the main line towards Ronkonkoma, the Pinelawn station – along with the Wyandanch and Brentwood stations – was saved as part of a bipartisan effort by New York State Senator Owen H. Johnson (R–West Babylon) and Assemblyman Patrick G. Halpin (D–Lindenhurst), and given a high-level platform in 1986.

-As part of the Main Line Second Track Project which built a second track between Farmingdale and Ronkonkoma, the LIRR constructed two new platforms at Pinelawn.
-The existing station building was demolished, allowing construction of a second platform.
+In the late 2010s, as part of the Main Line Second Track Project, which built a second track between Farmingdale and Ronkonkoma, two new platforms were constructed at the Pinelawn station.
+The existing station building and platform were demolished, allowing construction of a second track and platform.
+Long Island Avenue was also shifted slightly south, with the road's old alignment becoming a parking lot for the station with a drop-off area.

+On April 17, 2025, a westbound commuter train collided with a vehicle at the Wellwood Avenue crossing just outside the station, causing a fire that engulfed the vehicle and the front of the train.
+The driver of the car was killed and the first car of the train, M9 #9157, was severely damaged.